 1964-1971: PSB's mission- Upgrade knowledge and skills of Singapore’s workforce

-PSB beginnings traces back to 1964 in Singapore.
+We trace our beginnings back to 1964 in Singapore.
 A small Productivity Unit was set up in the Economic Development Board.
-The mission given was simple yet challenging – To upgrade the knowledge and skills of Singapore’s workforce in order to meet the needs of the growing economy.
+Its mission: To upgrade the knowledge and skills of Singapore’s workforce in order to meet the needs of the growing economy.

 1972-1986: PSB spearheads Singapore’s Productivity Movement

-1972, a time when “productivity” is a key word, National Productivity Board (NPB) was established.
-The small Productivity Unit has grown to become Management Services Supervisory Development Division under NPB, and was tasked to raise productivity levels in the workforce.
-This is the beginning of what we know today as PSB Academy.
+1972, a time when productivity was key to our growth as a Nation, the National Productivity Board (NPB) was established.
+The small Productivity Unit grew to become Management Services Supervisory Development Division under NPB, and was tasked to raise productivity levels in the workforce.

 1987-1995: PSB develops into a full-fledged training institution

-NPB moved into a spanking new 22-storey building in 1987.
-The purpose-built facility housed Singapore’s most comprehensive training facilities in the 1980s.
+NPB moved into a new 22-storey building in 1987, bui;t to house Singapore’s most comprehensive training facilities in the 1980s.

 1996-2000: PSB is instrumental in building a world-class workforce